milan-mal/fullstack-open-22/diary.md

 *3. 6.
 2023*
 - 4.2: Refactor into modules: middleware, controllers, models.
 - added diary.md to git.
+- Reading about next() and Router().
+- Started with Testing Node apps.

 *1.-2.
 6. 2023*
 - Setting up SSH on Dell laptop.